mmiglioranza22/conexa-challenge/README.md

 ## Tests

-Tests in remain very basic, I could not work around handling asynchronisity in Jest / RTL.
+Tests still remain very basic, I could not work around handling asynchronisity in Jest / RTL for the time being.
 I will be working on this eventually.

 ## Deployment